 4. Average Time Spent on Page by the visitors

 In the point under Post Views, we wrote, ‘but the story doesn’t there’.
 It is because view count is nothing if your viewer is staying just for seconds on your page.
 If it is a well-written content then they must read it and the view time must be at least a couple of minutes.
 That’s where average time spent on your page by the viewers matter.
-By knowing the average time spent by the viewers on your page, you can know whether the viewers are reading your content or just visiting time-on-sitethe page and bouncing out of the page quickly.
+By knowing the average time spent by the viewers on your page, you can know whether the viewers are reading your content or just visiting the page and bouncing out of the page quickly.
 You need to tune up your content if the average time is less.
 Blog pages that have better average time mean people are reading that content.
 Try to tune up your other pages the same way to increase the average time.

 5. Bounce Rate